Go back

 Obvious Guesses

-— Their dog is having difficulty moving about.
+— Their dog is experiencing difficulty moving.

 Armpit to Rump Measurement